jjesse/zscaler-script-samples/ZPA/README.md

-# README for Zscaler Script Samples
+# README for ZPA Script Samples

+This folder is a collection of scripts around Zscaler Private Access.